Carrot and Ginger Soup with Coconut Milk Recipe

 - Slice carrots evenly: Cutting them the same size helps them cook evenly, making the soup smooth and easy to blend.

-- Adjust consistency: For a thinner soup, stir in extra broth instead of water to keep the flavor rich.
+- Adjust consistency: For a thinner soup, stir in extra broth until you get the consistency you’re looking for.

 - Add a spicy kick: A pinch of red pepper flakes, cayenne, or a little chili oil gives the soup some heat if you like it bold.